UnicomAI/UnicomBenchmark/A-Eval/README.md

 Using the evaluation results, users can effortlessly identify the best model by drawing horizontal lines on the performance charts.
 This is an example:
 ![Model Selection](./images/fig-acc-selection.png)

+## TODO
+We will provide code to evaluate the model using A-Eval

 ## Citation
-If you use this benchmark or dataset in your research, please cite our paper.
+If you use our benchmark or dataset in your research, please cite our paper.
 ```bash
 @misc{lian2024best,
       title={What is the best model?
 Application-driven Evaluation for Large Language Models},